vjroby/MarketTradeProcessor/readme.md

 The JWT can be set to expire and be created with user credentials or other type of Oauth 2.0

 The API method for getting the messages is GET /message ,it will return all the messages from the database.
+When the user enters in the view-messages page an AJAX call will be made to the server to get the messages.
+It uses `csrf` as a security method for AJAX reuqests.

+The tests are run using PHPUnit 4.8.3.
+Just run `phpunit` in the root of the project.

 Improvement features: